OpenTermsArchive/contrib-versions/Flattr/Privacy Policy.md

 1.  **Contributors**: Flattrs, meaning the number of flattrs including the flattred URL, will be retained for a period of six (6) months after deletion of the account.
 This is required for Content creators’ and/or Publisher’s accounting.
 The flattrs cannot be connected to you.
 2.  **Content creators/Publishers**: For accounting reasons the profile name, flattred URL and the public profile will be retained for a period of three (3) months.

-Conversion tracking and remarketing

-We are using the Facebook pixel, a JavaScript pixel which allows to:

-*   create custom audiences for ads.
-*   measure conversion rates for that audience as activity on our website.
-*   use this data to target people on Facebook with relevant ads.
-*   determine the effectiveness of marketing campaigns and channels.

-This pixel is provided by Facebook Inc., 1601 S. California Ave, Palo Alto, CA 94304, US ("**Facebook**").
-Any of you data is hashed locally on your browser before it goes to the Facebook servers for matching.
-Adblock is not able to identify you with this data.
-This hashing process turns your data into short encrypted messages that are difficult to reverse engineer.
-Facebook typically deletes all matched and unmatched hashes within 48 hours after the matching process ends, unless we need to retain any data for troubleshooting or product improvement.
-Please note, Facebook may connect those data with your user profile and may use them in accordance with Facebook’s privacy policy. **You can deactivate conversion tracking and remarketing in your Facebook profile under facebook.com, therefore you must be logged in.**

 Web Analytics